 7. Giant Pandas

-Giant pandas have an opposable thumb that has been called a false thumb.
+Giant pandas (Ailuropoda melanoleuca) have an opposable thumb that has been called a false thumb.
 Rather than consisting of the distal and proximal phalange bones, the panda’s false thumb is an enlarged carpal bone – one of the many bones that together form the wrist.
 The false thumb functions as an opposable thumb opposite the five fingers, though, allowing the panda to grasp bamboo shoots and bring them efficiently to its mouth.

 8. Possums and Opossums